quixio/quix-cli/docs/cli-quickstart.md

 ## Are you ready to level up?

-Quix Cloud offers a robust and user-friendly platform for managing data pipelines, making it an ideal choice for organizations looking to streamline their development processes, enhance collaboration, and maintain high levels of observability and security.
+**Quix Cloud** offers a robust and user-friendly platform for managing data pipelines, making it an ideal choice for organizations looking to streamline their development processes, enhance collaboration, and maintain high levels of observability and security.

 - **Streamlined Development and Deployment**: Quix Cloud simplifies the development and deployment of data pipelines with its integrated online code editors, CI/CD tools, and YAML synchronization features.
 - **Enhanced Collaboration**: The platform allows multiple users to collaborate efficiently, manage permissions, and maintain visibility over projects and environments.
 - **Comprehensive Monitoring and Observability**: Real-time logs, metrics, and data explorers provide deep insights into the performance and status of your pipelines, enabling proactive management.
 - **Scalability and Flexibility**: Easily scale resources and manage multiple environments, making it suitable for both small teams and large organizations.
 - **Security and Compliance**: Securely manage secrets and ensure compliance with dedicated infrastructure and SLA options.
+- **Fully Managed Infrastructure**: Isolated cloud infrastructure, managed Kafka or BYO broker, topics management, and YAML-based infrastructure as code.

 ???
 "Why use Quix Cloud?"
       1. **Pipeline Management**